madfish-solutions/quipuswap-core-v2/test/test.md

    - ❌ should fail if reentrancy;
    - ❌

-7. `claim_tok_interface_fee`:
+7. `claim_interface_fee`:

    - ✅ should fail if reentrancy;
-   - ✅ should fail if insufficient TOK interface fee balance - 1;
+   - ✅ should fail if insufficient interface fee balance - 1;
-   - ✅ should fail if insufficient TOK interface fee balance - 2;
+   - ✅ should fail if insufficient interface fee balance - 2;
-   - ✅ should claim TOK interface fee and transfer it to a receiver - 1;
+   - ✅ should claim FA1.2 interface fee and transfer it to a receiver - 1;
-   - ✅ should claim TOK interface fee and transfer it to a receiver - 2.
+   - ✅ should claim FA1.2 interface fee and transfer it to a receiver - 2;

-8. `claim_tez_interface_fee`:

-   - ✅ should fail if reentrancy;
-   - ✅ should fail if insufficient TEZ interface fee balance - 1;
+   - ✅ should claim FA2 interface fee and transfer it to a receiver - 1;
-   - ✅ should fail if insufficient TEZ interface fee balance - 2;
+   - ✅ should claim FA2 interface fee and transfer it to a receiver - 2;
    - ✅ should claim TEZ interface fee and transfer it to a receiver - 1;
    - ✅ should claim TEZ interface fee and transfer it to a receiver - 2.

-9. `withdraw_auction_fee`:
+8. `withdraw_auction_fee`:

    - ✅ should fail if reentrancy;
    - ✅ should withdraw FA1.2 auction fee;
    - ✅ should withdraw FA2 auction fee;
-   - ❌ should withdraw TEZ auction fee.
+   - ✅ should withdraw TEZ auction fee.

-10. `set_admin`:
+9. `set_admin`:

    - ✅ should fail if not admin is trying to setup new pending admin;
    - ✅ should setup new pending admin by admin.

-11. `confirm_admin`:
+10. `confirm_admin`:

     - ✅ should fail if not pending admin is trying to confirm new admin;
     - ✅ should confirm new admin by pending admin.

-12. `set_flash_swaps_proxy`:
+11. `set_flash_swaps_proxy`:

     - ✅ should fail if not admin is trying to setup new flash swaps proxy;
     - ✅ should setup new flash swaps proxy.

-13. `set_auction`:
+12. `set_auction`:

     - ✅ should fail if not admin is trying to setup new auction;
     - ✅ should setup new auction.

-14. `add_managers`:
+13. `add_managers`:

     - ✅ should fail if not admin is trying to add new manager;
     - ✅ should add one manager;